armyids/armyids/README.md

 ### Who Are Our Ecosystems?

-The cryptocurrency industry is full of opportunities.
-It must be supported by the prowess of the developers and robust infrastructures.
-Besides developers and infrastructures, these are Army IDs crucial ecosystems:
+The cryptocurrency industry is full of opportunities and it must be supported by the advanced blockchain technology, smart delegators, the prowess of the developers, and robust infrastructures.
+So these are Army IDs crucial ecosystems:

 <details>
 <summary><b>Blockchain</b></summary>